raphamorim/react-song/README.md

 > React Song is a renderer to render MIDI, ArrayBuffer and Base64 as Sound.

-React Song is powered by [heartbeat](https://github.com/abudaan/heartbeat) but it will be replaced soon.
+React Song is powered by [heartbeat](https://github.com/abudaan/heartbeat).

-**Do not use it production, it's just for fun.**
+1 - **Do not use it production, it's just for fun project.**

-**Stable version isn't published yet :)**

-There's a LOT of things to work and fix.
-So ISN'T READY FOR USE.
+2 - I do not have the intention to maintain this project.
+It's just a demo project that I used in React Berlin and React Conf Brazil respective talks.

 ![Example](resources/example.png)